Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/simulation_components/system/applications/c2_suite.rst

 Command and Control Application Suite
 #####################################

-Comprising of two applications, the command and control (C2) suites intends to introduce malicious network architecture and begin to further the realism of red agents within primAITE.
+Comprising of two applications, the Command and Control (C2) suites intends to introduce malicious network architecture and begin to further the realism of red agents within primAITE.

 Overview:
 =========

-These two new classes intend to Red Agents a cyber realistic way of leveraging the capabilities of the ``Terminal`` application.
-Whilst introducing both more opportunities for the blue agent to notice and subvert Red Agents during an episode.
+These two new classes give red agents a cyber realistic way of leveraging the capabilities of the ``Terminal`` application whilst introducing more opportunities for the blue agent to notice and subvert a red agent during an episode.

 For a more in-depth look at the command and control applications then please refer to the ``C2-E2E-Notebook``.